MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

 11. Select **Send** to send the message.

 12. Sign in to your personal email account and open the message from Lynne Robbins.
-If you sent this email to a Microsoft account (like @outlook.com) the encryption may be processed automatically and you will see the message.
+If you sent this email to a Microsoft account (like @outlook.com) the encryption may be processed automatically and you will see the message automatically.
 If you sent the email to another email service (like @google.com), you may have to perform the next steps to process the encryption and read the message.

 13. Select **Read the message**.